scala/improvement-proposals/content/reference-package-objects.md

 non-obvious, or to use a normal `object`, which is not always possible.
 There is no other way to refer to the `package object b` in the example above.

-This proposal is to allow `a.b` to automatically expand into `a.b.package` when `b` is a `package object`.
-Such usage will simplify the language, simplify IDE support for the language, and generally make things more uniform and regular.
+Allowing `a.b` to automatically expand into `a.b.package` when `b` is a `package object` will simplify the language, simplify IDE support for the language, and generally make things more uniform and regular.